Transpiration: Capillary action

 Capillary action is the process of a liquid flowing in narrow spaces without the assistance of, or even in opposition to, external forces like gravity.
 The effect can be seen in the drawing up of liquids between the hairs of a paint-brush, in a thin tube, in porous materials such as paper and plaster, in some non-porous materials such as sand and liquefied carbon fiber, or in a biological cell.
 It occurs because of intermolecular forces between the liquid and surrounding solid surfaces.
 If the diameter of the tube is sufficiently small, then the combination of surface tension (which is caused by cohesion within the liquid) and adhesive forces between the liquid and container wall act to propel the liquid.

 Regulation

 Plants regulate the rate of transpiration by controlling the size of the stomatal apertures.
 The rate of transpiration is also influenced by the evaporative demand of the atmosphere surrounding the leaf such as boundary layer conductance, humidity, temperature, wind, and incident sunlight.
 Along with above-ground factors, soil temperature and moisture can influence stomatal opening, and thus transpiration rate.
 The amount of water lost by a plant also depends on its size and the amount of water absorbed at the roots.
-Transpiration accounts for most of the water loss by a plant by the leaves and young stems.
-Transpiration serves to evaporatively cool plants, as the evaporating water carries away heat energy due to its large latent heat of vaporization of 2260 kJ per liter.
+Factors that effect root absorption of water include: moisture content of the soil, excessive soil fertility or salt content, poorly developed root systems, and those impacted by pathogenic bacteria and fungi such as pythium or rhizoctonia.